jaccomoc/jactl/docs/pages/language-guide.md

 ## Keywords

-The following table list the reserved keywords used by Jacsal:
+The following table list the reserved keywords used by Jactl:

 | Key Words  |          |             |          |             |
 |------------|----------|-------------|----------|-------------|